jon-jacky/Piety/editors/ed.md

 [http://plan9.bell-labs.com/sys/doc/sam/sam.html](http://plan9.bell-labs.com/sys/doc/sam/sam.html)
 and [http://sam.cat-v.org/](http://sam.cat-v.org/).

-**ed.py** can run as a standalone program: *python ed.py*.
+**ed.py** can run as a standalone program: *python ed.py* (it takes no command line options or arguments).
 But *ed* is intended to run in an interactive Python session.
-Here is a brief
+Here is a brief example:
-example:

     >>> import ed
     >>> ed.main()